San Francisco Rush: Extreme Racing: Other ports

-San Francisco Rush was planned to be ported to the Game Boy Color, but the project was cancelled..
-A prototype was discovered and released in January 2022.
+San Francisco Rush: Extreme Racing was planned to be ported to the Game Boy Color, but the project was cancelled.
+A prototype was discovered and made public in January 2022.

+San Francisco Rush The Rock: Alcatraz Edition was released on PC exclusively with the Quantum3D Raven video card, and was designed to run only on that specific card.
+Versions slightly modified to remove the check for this card can run with some fidelity on other Glide-based cards of the era from 3Dfx, and by using a Glide wrapper, on more modern PCs.

-San Francisco Rush The Rock: Alcatraz Edition was ported to Midway Arcade Treasures 3 in 2005 for the GameCube, PlayStation 2, and Xbox and a similar version is also included in Midway Arcade Treasures Deluxe Edition for the PC.
+San Francisco Rush The Rock: Alcatraz Edition was ported in 2005 to the GameCube, PlayStation 2, and Xbox as part of Midway Arcade Treasures 3, and a similar version is also included in Midway Arcade Treasures Deluxe Edition for the PC.
 The Arcade Treasures version is a recreation of the original game, with a new physics engine and sound changes: The game's audio was replaced entirely with a new announcer voice, uses remixed or altered music tracks, and has completely different sound effects.
 This version received heavy criticism by fans for the alterations made to the audio along with the new physics engine that was reported to be buggy and therefore would mess up the gravity in the game.
 The PC version had a critical bug where the car would go over 200 mph and then blow up if gas was held on without braking.